cachix/devenv/docs/community/contributing.md

 If you need help with contributions, join us on [Discord](https://discord.gg/naMgvexb6q) as we're still figuring out what guides on contributions to write.

+We have the boundary that new features need to come with documentation and tests.
+This is to ensure the project stays healthy.